 The lack of an enzyme called lactase, which helps in digesting sugar, sets your cat’s digestive tract up for failure.
 This can result in gastrointestinal problems such as diarrhea and vomiting.
 Just as some humans are lactose intolerant, so are felines.

 Other ingredients that contain dairy and can be found in the frosting are butter and heavy cream.
 Butter has a lower amount of lactose than milk, but it still isn’t entirely safe for feline consumption.
-It’s high in saturated fats that are unhealthy for both humans and cats.
+It’s high in saturated fats which are unhealthy for both humans and cats.

 These fats lead to obesity and can cause similar digestive issues as milk does.
 When it comes to heavy cream, the story doesn’t change a lot.
 Just like sour cream, your furball will be tempted to have a lick or two because of all the fats found in it.